alexi.sh

 This is where the marketing and the evidence part ways.
 AI detectors make two kinds of errors, and both are common:

-• False positives β€” flagging genuine human writing as AI.
-Because detectors reward "plainness," clear, formulaic, well-organized human writing can score as machine-made.
+• False positives - flagging real human writing as AI.
+Detectors reward "plainness."
+So clear, by-the-book, well-ordered human writing can score as machine-made.

-• False negatives β€” missing real AI text, especially after a human lightly edits or paraphrases it.
+• False negatives - missing real AI text, above all after a human lightly edits or rewords it.

-Two public facts anchor the skepticism:
+Two public facts anchor the doubt:

 2. Researchers have raised the alarm on bias.
-A widely-cited 2023 Stanford study (Liang et al., published in Patterns) found that detectors disproportionately flag writing by non-native English speakers, whose simpler, more predictable phrasing reads as "low perplexity" β€” risking unfair accusations.
+A widely-cited 2023 Stanford study (Liang et al., published in Patterns) found that detectors flag writing by non-native English speakers more often.
+Their simpler, more predictable phrasing reads as "low perplexity," which risks unfair claims.

-The deeper problem is structural: detection is a guess about surface patterns, and anything that changes those patterns defeats it β€” including the ordinary editing every careful writer does anyway.
+The deeper problem is built in.
+Detection is a guess about surface patterns.
+So anything that changes those patterns defeats it - including the plain editing every careful writer does anyway.

 Why detectors are easy to fool

-Because the signal is statistical rather than semantic, lots of mundane actions lower a detector's confidence: rephrasing sentences, varying their length, swapping a few words, asking the model to write in a more "human" or varied style, or running the text through a paraphraser.
-Watermark detection only helps when a watermark was added and survived β€” frequently it wasn't, or didn't.
+The signal is statistical, not based on meaning.
+So lots of plain actions lower a detector's confidence.
+You can reword sentences, vary their length, or swap a few words.
+You can ask the model to write in a more "human" or varied style.
+Or you can run the text through a rewording tool.
+Watermark detection only helps when a watermark was added and survived.
+Often it wasn't, or didn't.
 This is a classic cat-and-mouse race, and the cat is losing.

 What to do instead

-For anything with real consequences β€” grades, jobs, publication, moderation β€” a single detector score is the wrong tool.
+For anything with real stakes - grades, jobs, publication, moderation - a single detector score is the wrong tool.
 Better signals come from process and context:

 • Ask follow-up questions about the work, or compare against a known writing sample.

-• Judge whether the content is actually correct, original and useful.
-An LLM's genuine weakness isn't that it's detectable β€” it's hallucination, stating false things confidently.
-Verifying facts catches more real problems than any detector.
+• Judge whether the content is correct, fresh and useful.
+An LLM's real weakness isn't that it's easy to detect.
+It's hallucination - stating false things with full confidence.
+Checking facts catches more real problems than any detector.

 The bottom line

-AI detectors work by measuring the statistical fingerprints of machine text β€” low perplexity, low burstiness, learned classifier patterns, or provider watermarks β€” never by understanding meaning.
-That design makes them fundamentally probabilistic: prone to false positives (especially against plain or non-native writing), easy to defeat with light editing, and unreliable enough that even OpenAI pulled its own detector.
-Use them, if at all, as a faint hint β€” and base real decisions on process, context and whether the writing is actually any good.
+AI detectors work by measuring the statistical fingerprints of machine text - low perplexity, low burstiness, learned classifier patterns, or provider watermarks.
+They never understand meaning.
+That design makes them a matter of odds, not proof.
+They are prone to false positives, above all against plain or non-native writing.
+They are easy to defeat with light editing.
+And they are unreliable enough that even OpenAI pulled its own detector.
+Use them, if at all, as a faint hint.
+Base real decisions on process, context and whether the writing is any good.

 Photo: Unsplash (source)